Working With Files and Directories

 $ echo [public_key_string] >> ~/.ssh/authorized_keys

-with the output from the cat ~/.ssh/id_rsa.pub command that you executed on your local system.
+But replace the [public_key_string] with the output from the cat ~/.ssh/id_rsa.pub command that you executed on your local system.

-It should start with ssh-rsa AAAA
+It should start with ssh-rsa AAAA… or something similar.

 You can use ctl-C (or on Mac, cmd-C) to copy and ctl-V (cmd-V) to past the text between terminal windows.